Static Word Embeddings for Sentence Semantic Representation: Word Embedding Ensembling

-The last three rows in \tabref{result_table} show the results when we ensemble OURS with WordLlama (WL) and Model2Vec (M2V); regarding the last row \textbf{2*OURS + WL + MV}, we set $\lambda_i$ to $2$ for OURS and $1$ for the other models to increase the contribution of OURS, the best-performing SWE.
-It shows that it performs the best of all models in both Avg-s2s and Avg, indicating the effectiveness of our ensembling method.
-Looking at the scores on each task, our ensembling method successfully combines the strengths of each model, e.g.\ the ensembled model substantially improves performance over OURS on Reranking and Retrieval, where WordLlama performs the best of all SWEs.
+The last three rows in \tabref{result_table} show the results when we ensemble OURS with WordLlama (WL) and Model2Vec (M2V); regarding the last row \textbf{2*OURS + WL + MV}, we set $\lambda_i$ to $2$ for OURS and $1$ for the other models to increase the contribution of OURS.
+It shows that it performs the best in both Avg-s2s and Avg, indicating the effectiveness of ensembling different SWEs.
+Looking at the scores on each task, our ensembling method successfully combines the strengths of each model, e.g.\ ensembling OURS with WordLlama is very effective on Reranking and Retrieval, where WordLlama performs the best of all SWEs likely due to its nature of emphasising nominal information (as discussed in Appendix \ref{pos_analysis_detail}).